 Origin

-Echeveria 'Dionysos' is a hybrid that results from a cross between Echeveria purpusorum and unknown Echeveria.
+Echeveria 'Dionysos' is a hybrid that results from a cross between Echeveria purpusorum and an unknown Echeveria.
 It was named by Jean-Michel Moullec.

 Description